wikoding/kennys_quinn/README.md

 ---

 ## Installation
-1. Download the latest release from the [Releases](../../releases) page.
+1. Download the latest release from the [Gumroad – Kenny's Quinn Alpha](https://wikoding.gumroad.com/l/kennys_quinn_alpha) page.
 2. In Blender, go to **Edit → Preferences → Add-ons → Install...**
 3. Select the `.zip` file and enable the addon.